I love to customize my iPhone and other iDevices. So I’m really excited about creating my new iPhone widgets Search screen.

 Warning: Information Overload

 Widgets offer us information convenience via our Search screens and home screens for 3D Touch.
-As more and more third party apps offer widgets, it’s easy find yourself with widget information overload.
+As more and more third-party apps offer widgets, it’s easy to find yourself with widget information overload.

 So think about what information you really need or want at your fingertips.
-And remember that widgets are suppose to make our digital lives simple, not more complicated.
+And remember that widgets are supposed to make our digital lives simple, not more complicated.

 The danger of all these new features is the potential for information overload, where we have so many widgets on our Search screen that they begin to act as our information storage units–full of clutter and junk!

 Our iPhones and iDevices should be our information sanctuaries–where we go to learn things that help us live well.

 When it comes to widgets, adopt an attitude of less is more AND fewer BUT finer.